imthatalex/js-axios-api-account-manager/README.md

 # Simple CRUD Application

-## Initially created for a Dealership to enable them to modify/create and delete vehicles from their database.
+#### Initially created for a Dealership to Enable them to Modify/Create and Delete Vehicles from their Database.